“Judy pours her sweet and swingy voice into a clever new song “Gotta Pair of New Shoes'” – Uncredited review of “Thoroughbreds Don’t Cry,” 1937

 December 29, 1937: Judy had two films that were still in circulation around the nation, her MGM feature film debut, Broadway Melody of 1938, and her first with Mickey Rooney, Thoroughbreds Don’t Cry.

-December 29, 1938: The first of two days of filming the very beginning of the “Munchkinland” sequence (Dorothy’s entrance) for The Wizard of Oz.
-This was the last of that extensive, glorious sequence to be filmed, ending about two weeks of shooting on that amazing set.
+December 29, 1938: This was the first of the last two days of filming the “Munchkinland” sequence for The Wizard of Oz.
+These last two days were devoted to the opening scenes of the sequence, featuring Dorothy’s entrance and her initial meeting with Glinda (Billie Burke).
+These were the last scenes of the extensive sequence to be shot, ending about two weeks of filming on that fantastic set.

 Widescreen photo created and provided by Kurt Raymond.
 Thanks, Kurt!